markolofsen/django-revolution/django_revolution/README.md

 **Q: How does multithreading improve performance?**
 Multithreading allows parallel processing of multiple zones, schema generation, and client generation.
 For 3 zones, you can see 2-3x speedup compared to sequential processing.

-**Q: Why only pnpm support?**
-We focus on pnpm for its superior monorepo support, faster installation, and better workspace management.
-This simplifies the codebase and provides a consistent experience.

 **Q: What's the difference between the old and new Python client generation?**
 We switched from `datamodel-code-generator` to `openapi-python-generator` for better Pydantic v2 compatibility, improved type safety, and more modern HTTP client generation with proper async support and better error handling.